Aryakurup16/data-pipeline/README.md

 Extract data from local CSV

-Upload into S3 (Bronze Zone)
+Upload into S3

-Clean & transform using AWS Glue (Silver Zone)
+Clean & transform using AWS Glue

-Create Athena tables for analytics (Gold Zone)
+Create Athena tables for analytics

 3️⃣ Data Modeling